-Children are allowed in to school from
+Children are allowed in to school from 8:35am onwards.

-8:40am onwards.
 We ask parents to be prompt to school as our children begin working in shared spaces from the start of the day.

-We appreciate all children being in school by 8:50am when the school doors are locked.
+We appreciate all children being in school by 8:50am when the gate is locked.